-Standard Studio, icw Joyce Kelder, transformed office building ‘Hermes City Plaza’ into a residential building with 218 student houses.
+Standard Studio in collaboration with Joyce Kelder, transformed office building ‘Hermes City Plaza’ into a residential building with 218 student houses.
 Each year the Erasmus University program houses their freshman year students in the student houses.
 Inspired by the tiny house movement, Standard Studio succeeded in getting all these independently functioning homes into the building on the Stadhuisplein in Rotterdam.

 The challenge was to turn 18m2 into a complete student home.
 Complete means that this is fully equipped with a toilet, shower, vanity, kitchen, dining table, desk, couch, queen size bed and plenty of storage space.
 This has been made possible by using all of the surface that the small room has to offer.
 To be able to accommodate this the furniture has dual functionalities and the rooms height is used to the maximum.